ilonahetsevich/spotify-wrapped-part2-sql/README.md

 <p>This project wasn’t just about analyzing data - it was a nostalgia trip.
 Looking back at 8 years of Spotify listening brought up so many memories: the road trip from Krakow to Warsaw to see P!nk, which made her my top artist that year; the 21 hours I spent hooked on the “Science vs” podcast (so good I even recommended it on Instagram); and all those 40 mins rides to work in 2019, which ended up being my top year for listening.
 Every piece of data had a story behind it.</p>
 <p>I learned how much my listening habits have changed over time.
 After switching to remote work, my listening time dropped by over 40%.
 Without the noise of an office to block out, I don’t rely on music as much.
 These days, I use Spotify on my phone more than my computer - mostly while walking my dog or running instead of sitting at a desk.</p>
 <p>I also realized I don’t skip songs often, but when I do, it can even happen to my favorites, like Miley Cyrus’s “Flowers,” after playing them too many times.
 On the other hand, Ed Sheeran clearly has a special place in my heart - he’s been in my top 10 five times, including being number one in 2017 and 2023.</p>
-<p>I love discovering new artists and songs, but some bands, like Linkin Park with their unforgettable tracks, always make it back into my rotation.
+<p>I love discovering new artists and songs, but some artists, like Khalid with their unforgettable tracks, always make it back into my rotation.
 And one thing is clear - Polish pop isn’t for me.
 It’s the genre I skip the most.</p>
 <p>This project wasn’t just a deep dive into data - it was a way to relive some of my favorite moments and notice how much my listening habits have changed over the years.</p>